 Bach cantatas are difficult to categorise as anything other than their own unique genre.
 Yes, they contain choral parts; but they also contain instrumental and solo vocal movements -so they are really not ‘vocal’, ‘instrumental’ or ‘choral’, but are entirely sui generis.
 Besides, there are so many Bach cantatas that separating them out into their own sub-folder is a really useful way of organising the physical storage of your digital music files.
 Some other composers wrote things which are commonly called ‘cantatas’ -Vivaldi, for example.
 I don’t have a problem using the Bach-specific term for such non-Bach examples, either.

 Small instrumental works with one instrument per part and intended for performance in a domestic or small-room setting.
-String quartets and quintets are self-evidently examples of this genre, along with flute, violin and cello sonatas.
+String quartets are self-evidently examples of this genre, but I have come to the conclusion that Quartets are so distinctive -and quite a cohesive body of work- that they deserve their own classification.
+So, that leaves ‘Chamber’ to describe string quintets, sextets, octets and the like, along with flute, violin, cello and other sonatas.

 Large-scale orchestral works that contain a part for a solo (sometimes two or more) virtuoso instrumental parts.
 Obvious examples are piano concertos, violin concertos and the Britten Cello Symphony (whatever the composer thought!).
 Yes, concertos involve large orchestras, but they are distinctive enough in character to warrant their own genre classification.